apache/arrow-rs-object-store/CONTRIBUTING.md

 Many dependencies are behind [cargo feature flags](https://doc.rust-lang.org/cargo/reference/features.html).
 When developing locally you may want to enable some or all of them.
 You can use `--all-features` option with cargo.
 If you're using VSCode you may want to add: `"rust-analyzer.cargo.features": "all"` to your `.vscode/settings.json` file to have full IDE support.

+Before submitting PR run linter clippy with command like: `cargo clippy --all-features -- -D warnings` or `cargo clippy --features azure -- -D warnings` for a specific feature.
+It's part of CI suite so any warnings here would be flagged in a PR.

 ## Running Tests

 Tests can be run using `cargo`